Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 • Integrated with Julian, a grammar-based recognition parser.

-• Besides supporting rule-based grammar, it also provides Word graph output, Confidence scoring, GMM-based input rejection, and many more facilities.
+• Besides supporting rule-based grammar, it provides Word graph output, Confidence scoring, GMM-based input rejection, and many more facilities.

 6. Simon

-Simon comes with a modern and easy-to-use speech recognition software, developed by Peter Grasch.
+Simon comes with a modern and easy-to-use speech recognition software developed by Peter Grasch.
 It is another open source program under the GNU General Public License.
 You are free to use Simon in both Linux and Windows systems.
 Also, it provides the flexibility to work with any language you want.

-Noteworthy Features of Simon
+Noteworthy Features

 • Compatible with Skype and other popular VOIP programs to establish an easy communication system with friends and relatives.